leash training for dog

 • Understand your dog's reasons for refusing to walk on a leash

-• Prepare for training by choosing the right collar and leash and creating a positive experience
+• Prepare for training by choosing the suitable collar and leash and creating a positive experience

 • Follow a step-by-step training plan, starting with indoor sessions and gradually progressing to outdoor walks